wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 # Basic GA vs TS Simulation

-The `GA_vs_TS_simulation()` function performs a simplified recurrent genomic selection simulation comparing:
+The `localGEBV_vs_TS_simulation()` and `Haplotype_vs_TS_simulation` functions perform a simplified recurrent genomic selection simulation comparing:

-- parents selected using the HapSelect genetic algorithm (GA)
+- parents selected using the HapSelect genetic algorithm (GA) with localGEBV or haplotype effects
 - parents selected using standard genomic truncation selection (TS)

-The simulation evaluates long-term breeding value trajectories across generations and can optionally visualise population structure using PCA.
+The simulation evaluates long-term breeding value trajectories across generations and can optionally visualise population structure using PCA to demonstrate where parents are being sourced.

+## Advantages of GA vs TS

+In general, if a population has been under selection for a given trait, the best parents identified by whole-genome GEBV via TS tend to be related.
+In other words, they're good because they share the same good genomic segements; but conversely, they also share the same bad genomic segments.
+The GA with the default fitness functions, in comparison, will attempt to match indviduals by potential contribution.
+This necessarily means individuals tend to be less related if the population has been under selection for the given trait.
+This also means genetic variance tends to be greater in these individuals, even if the mean GEBV of the GA parents is initially worse than the TS parents.
+Thus, long-term selection potential is usually greater.
+This simulation attempts to demonstrate that diversity potential.

+In the PCA, GA, TS, and overlapping parents are marked for visualisation.
+If the TS-selected parents tend to cluster to a small region of the PCA plot, it usually means that trait has been under selection in that population and such a scenario is where GA-selected parents shine.
+However, if TS are dispersed and thus unrelated, then realised differences between the GA and TS-selected parents tend to be minimal or even unfavourable.

 ---